tahowallet/process/templates/issues.md

 </br>

 ```
-Description
+Description: What's the problem?
 ```
 _When I interact with X in the app I am unable to do Y_

 </br>

 ```
-Reproduction Steps
+Reproduction Steps: What steps did you take?
 ```
-What steps did you take?

 _1. Opened the app..._